 Once Australia has its own medicinal cannabis products that meet the safety and production standards set by the Commonwealth Government's Therapeutic Goods Administration, the Queensland Government can approve these goods for use in Queensland patients.

-In Queensland specialists eligible to be patient class prescribers under the Public Health (Medicinal Cannabis) Act 2016 and Rehabilitation Specialists are able to prescribe Sativex without requiring an approval from the state or the TGA.
-All other specialists and general practitioners need to apply to the Director-General Queensland Health for a Section 18 approval under the Health Drugs and Poisons Regulation 1996 (HDPR).
+In Queensland specialist medical practitioners (including specialist general practitioners) are able to prescribe Sativex without requiring an approval from the state or the TGA.
+All non-specialist medical practitioners need to apply to the Director-General Queensland Health for a Section 18 approval under the Health Drugs and Poisons Regulation 1996 (HDPR).